stephan-klein/supersonic/docs/supersonic/guides/architecture/app-config-files/index.md

 Define drawers/side menus that will be loaded when the app starts.
 Drawers can be defined for the left side, right side or both.

-The `id` property defines the id of the started View that is displayed in the drawer.
-The `location` property defines the document shown in the drawer.
-The `showOnAppLoad` property can only be `true` for one drawer: that drawer will be automatically displayed during app load.
+- `id`: the id of the started View that is displayed in the drawer
+- `location`: defines the document shown in the drawer
+- `showOnAppLoad`: can only be `true` for one drawer; that drawer will be automatically displayed during app load
+- `widthOfDrawerInPixels`: how wide the drawer is when fully opened, in pixels

 The `options.animation` property is iOS-only, and determines the animation type used when opening/closing the drawer.
 See the [supersonic.ui.drawers.updateOptions](/supersonic/api-reference/stable/supersonic/ui/drawers/updateoptions) API docs for a list of supported animation types.